ava-labs/avalanche-docs/learn/avalanche-bridge-faq.md

 #### Why doesn't the bridge hold funds in a a smart contract?

-Not using a smart contract allows for lower gas fees and faster transfers.
+Not using a smart contract simplifies the end-to-end transfer requirements, resulting in lower gas fees and faster transfers.

 #### Where can I find more information about the design?
 See [Avalanche Bridge: Secure Cross-Chain Asset Transfers Using Intel SGX](https://medium.com/avalancheavax/avalanche-bridge-secure-cross-chain-asset-transfers-using-intel-sgx-b04f5a4c7ad1).